 After you install the switch in the IBM Flex System chassis, make sure that the latest firmware is installed on the switch.
-To determine the level of the firmware that is installed, complete the following steps.
+To determine the level of the firmware that is installed, complete the following steps:

 - 1. Log on to the management module CLI as described in the switch's User's Guide or CLI Reference Guide.
-If necessary, obtain the IP address of the management module from your system administrator. - 2.
-Set the environment to the bay where you installed the switch.
-For example:
+If necessary, obtain the IP address of the management module from your system administrator. - Set the environment to the bay where you installed the switch.
+For example: system> env -T system:switch[1] - 3.
+Issue the info command to display switch firmware information:

 '''

-system> env -T system:switch[1]
+system:switch[1]> info

 '''